The punter aiming to be the NFL's first Irishman in 40 years

 "The competition is with myself, just trying to be the best I can be.
 Pat has shown he is one of the best punters in the league and will go down as one of the best punters ever.

 "He's actually the same build as me and so, coming out of college, I used to watch him a lot on film.
 So, to be here now in Green Bay alongside him is pretty incredible.
-And he's a great dude as well!
+And he's a great dude as well.

 "I'm just really grateful to be here."